Pennsylvania Route 143: History

 What is now PA 143 north of Lenhartsville was designated as part of Legislative Route 285, a legislative route that ran from Hamburg to New Tripoli, in 1911.
 PA 143 was designated in 1928 to follow its current alignment from PA 43 (now Old Route 22) in Lenhartsville northeast to PA 29 west of New Tripoli.
 The route was originally unpaved between Lenhartsville and Kempton while the section between Kempton and New Tripoli was paved.
 By 1940, PA 143 was paved between Lenhartsville and Kempton.
-Also by this time, PA 143 was extended through New Tripoli to end at PA 29 (now PA 309) to the east of the community following a realignment of PA 29.
+Also by this time, PA 143 was extended through New Tripoli to end at PA 29 (now PA 309) to the east of following a realignment of PA 29.
 PA 143 was extended south from Lenhartsville to its current southern terminus at PA 662 on March 8, 1962.